conbench/datalogistik/README.rst

     File format to instantiate the dataset in.
 If the original dataset specified in the repository has a different format, it will be converted.
 Supported formats:
     ``parquet``, ``csv``.

-``OUTPUT``
-    Path where the output should be placed.
-If not specified, output will be placed in a folder in the current working directory, with the name of the dataset.

 ``SCALE_FACTOR``
     Scale factor for generating TPC data.
 Default 1.